theXappy/SharpMon/README.md

 SharpMon uses Microsoft Network Monitor API to capture traffic.\
 The API is available on Windows machines where Microsoft Network Monitor was installed.

-Please [downloaded Microsoft Network Monitor](https://www.microsoft.com/en-us/download/details.aspx?id=4865) before using the code in this repo.
+Please [install Microsoft Network Monitor](https://www.microsoft.com/en-us/download/details.aspx?id=4865) before using the code in this repo.

 ## How to include SharpMon in your project
 There are 2 ways to add the SharpMon library to your project: